 The latest versions can be found here.

-An Important Point about Compatibility
+An Important Note about Compatibility

 At time of writing, this presence implementation is not compatible with Natterbox Availability.
 This is because the two mechanisms of logging a user in and out of Groups work independently and will run the risk of becoming out of sync.